Visiting Rapid City, SD in the Winter

 Tour the City of Presidents in Downtown

-In downtown Rapid City, you’ll find life-size statues of the past US presidents.
+In downtown Rapid City, you’ll find life-size statues of past US presidents.
 Indeed, as of July 2020, only President Trump is not included.
+(The city decided not to add new Presidents until they are out of office or no longer politically active.)
 The bronze statues are scattered throughout the main downtown area and are free to view.

 City of Presidents in Rapid City, SD